hydra3333/vpy_slideshow/Rabbit_Hole_number_02/README.md

 ```
 Note:
 - temporary audio and video files are created in the current-working-folder
-- under development, it may only create the intermedia videop/audio file(s) and not the fial "\path_to\slideshow.mp4"
+- under development, it may only create the intermedia videop/audio file(s) and not the final "\path_to\slideshow.mp4"